 Disability inclusion seeks to tackle the systemic discrimination, stigma and exclusion that people with disabilities face in many aspects of their lives.
 Integrating disability inclusion in all development programming is a critical part of the Sustainable Development Goals’ (SDGs) overarching call to ‘leave no one behind’.
 UK Aid Direct’s approach follows the Foreign, Commonwealth & Development Office (FCDO’s), Disability Inclusion Strategy (opens in a new window).

 Resources on this topic from UK Aid Direct and other key sources can be found below.

-- Download A UK Aid Direct guide to disability inclusion Learn the terms used that relate to disability inclusion in UK Aid Direct guidance and templates and find out how to address disability inclusion within project documentation and during project implementation.
+Learn the terms related to disability inclusion in our guidance and find out how to address it within project documents and implementation.

-- Link Case study from AbleChildAfrica on empowering children with disabilities UK Aid Direct grant holders AbleChildAfrica, share best practice for empowering children and young people with disabilities to drive change and claim their rights.
+UK Aid Direct grant holders AbleChildAfrica share best practice for empowering young people with disabilities to drive change and claim their rights.

 This website provides up-to-date research and advice and useful evidence digests and inclusion profiles for different categories of marginalised populations.